Trust Your Gut: 5 Ways to Improve Digestion and Gut Health

 On top of that, garlic has antibiotic properties and can help regulate your blood pressure.
 It’s a real superfood!

-High fiber foods or vitamin supplements can also help clean out your digestive tract and keep everything functioning smoothly.
+High fiber foods or vitamin supplements supplements can also help clean out your digestive tract and keep everything functioning smoothly.

 Broccoli, beans, and avocados are all great foods that are high in fiber.
 Whole grains and apples are other great choices.
 Bran and prunes are excellent sources of fiber that help promote general digestive health.